 - You only want to cook the simple syrup until the sugar is just dissolved.
 The mixture will become cloudy and foamy if you cook the simple syrup for too long.

 - Are you wondering what Starbucks drinks use brown sugar syrup?
-I'd suggest starting out with my iced oat milk shaken espresso.
+I'd suggest starting with an iced brown sugar oatmilk shaken espresso.

 If properly stored in a sterilized bottle that can be resealed, the syrup should last in the refrigerator for 4 - 5 months.